bluescreenlife/livefront_showlogger/README.md

    npm install
    ```

-4. If you were provided an environment file (.env), place it at the app's root directory.
+4. If you were provided an environment file (.env) via Dropbox, place it at the app's root directory, and be sure to add the '.' prefix (Dropbox removes it).

    Alternatively, create a .env file: